Hi. My name is "Butch".

-That's not my real name.
-Call me by any other name (real name), and I may not answer.
+That's the name I'm known by.
+Call me by my real name, and I may not answer.
 That's (Charles V. Rogers Jr.)

 My grandmother named me "Butch" after the Little Rascal's gang leader before he became the bully of the neighborhood.
-I don't even remember seeing those particular shows.
+I don't remember seeing these particular shows.
 Anyway, I was born in 1951 in a little place called St. Albans, West Virginia.
-Eventually I was named after my dad, (Jr.)
+I was named after my dad, (Jr.)

-I finally finished (graduated) High School in 1969, and set out exploring the great big wide world.
+I finished (graduated) High School in 1969, and set out exploring the world.
 It was the end of the 60's, but I was still trying to catch up.
-My first car was the 1961 Corvair 4 door, automatic.
+My first car was a 1961 Corvair 4 door, automatic.
 I caddied many a weekend and some evenings to get that thing ready for the road, insurance and gas.
 I was so impressed with that one that I turned around and bought another one a year latter, only this time a 2 door coupe with a four speed transmission.
 I was hot now.
 You have to remember, this was the era of the muscle car, and I had a Corvair.
-Finally I got a rear drive car, a 1963 Chevy II SS.( a start) in 1970.
-They had 6 cylinders in these.
-This thing was crashed by a guy with no insurance and I ended up buying my first real car, a 1964 Impala SS.
-This is the car I had when I went in the Army.
+Then finally I got a rear drive car, a 1963 Chevy II SS.( a start) in 1970.
+They were 6 cylinders, but it was a S.S.
+This was crashed into by a guy with no insurance and I ended up buying my first real car, a 1964 Impala SS.
+This is the car I had when I entered the Army.

-I became a Paramedic in 1992 after having worked as an E.M.T. since 1986.
-I enjoy my work in E.M.S. and have learned to take a lot of things in stride.
-There are times I wonder if I'm in the right line of work.
-I hope I have made a difference in someone's life.
-If I have, I'll feel it has all been worth the time and effort put into this.
-That is what keeps me going.
+I worked part-time as an EMT until I was hired full-time in 1990.
+Became a Paramedic in 1992.
+I enjoyed my work in E.M.S. and learned to take a lot of things in stride.
+There are times I wonder if I was in the right line of work.
+I hope I've made a difference in someone's life.
+If I have, I feel it has all been worth the time and effort put into this.
+That is what kept me going.
+I enjoyed helping people, especially during their time of misfortune.

 MY MILITARY EXPERIENCE